Wedding at Streamcombe Farm, Devon

 A Family Affair

-Fee and Steve’s wonderful weekend wedding was overflowing with gorgeous blooms, hearty food and relaxed vibes “After 15 years together, we had just purchased and moved into our forever home, we have two beautiful children, and it felt like we should cement our family unit and finally 'tie the knot',” explains Fee – and the couple did so in relaxed and beautifully personal style.
+Fee and Steve's wonderful weekend wedding at Streamcombe Farm"After 15 years together, we had just purchased and moved into our forever home, we have two beautiful children, and it felt like we should cement our family unit and finally 'tie the knot'," explains Fee - and the couple did so in relaxed and beautifully personal style.

 "We always knew we wanted to be married outside in a very informal and natural sort of way.
 We visited Streamcombe Farm and fell in love with the place," she says of their easy venue choice.
 "It couldn't have been anywhere else.
 It is a simply stunning corner of the world with the most kind and inspirational hosts."